jschappet/magic_map_project/The Telepathy Tapes.md

 - *Telepathy: A New Frontier* - A panel discussion featuring experts in the field.
 [Watch Here](http://www.example.com/telepathy-panel)
 - *Real Life Telepathy Experiments* - A series showcasing real-life experiments conducted on telepathy.
 [Watch Here](http://www.example.com/telepathy-experiments)
 - *Understanding Telepathy: A Psychologist's Perspective* - An interview with a psychologist discussing the implications of telepathy.
 [Watch Here](http://www.example.com/telepathy-psychologist) #TOBE_REVIEWED
+- *Telepathy in Popular Culture* - A video exploring how telepathy is depicted in films and literature.
+[Watch Here](http://www.example.com/telepathy-pop-culture) #TOBE_REVIEWED

 # Location